hazelcast/hazelcast-jet/site/website/blog/2020-05-20-designing-evergreen-cache-cdc.md

 6. Client configuration so it can connect to the right host, cluster and instance

-To try the demo, Docker is required.
+To try the demo, a local Docker _daemon_ must be running.

+1. To create the necessary Docker images, at the root of the project, run the build:

+    ```bash
+    mvn compile
+    ```

-1. At the root of the repo, run the compose file.
+2. At the root of the repo, run the compose file.
 This will start a MySQL instance, the app, the Jet pipeline job, as well as Hazelcast Management Center to get additional insight into the cluster state